 The best way to enjoy the island is by taking a tour.
 Some tours combine the Île d'Orléans and Montmorency Falls, Quebec's highest waterfall.
 Tours of this area typically focus on the history of the area as well as the agricultural industry that sustains the island's residents.

-Want to tour Orleans Island while enjoying a tasty glass of wine?
-Sign up for a wine tasting on the island.
+If you want to tour Orleans Island while enjoying a tasty glass of wine, sign up for a wine tasting on the island.
 You'll have the opportunity to visit multiple vineyards, taste the products of the island and learn more about the wines that the people of Orleans Island make every day.
 It's an excellent opportunity to see beautiful landscapes and historic houses while enjoying something good to drink.

 4. Enjoy a Guided Sightseeing Cruise